 All this has been immensely valuable not just from the point of view of generating sales leads, but also from a branding and digital marketing angle.
 This is what we wanted to share with all of you startup founders out there, to motivate you to ask yourself this question – are you a sales rep or a thought leader?

-As a SaaS, B2B, AI, blockchain, fintech or another startup that is part of the latest buzz, you can get customers through transactional marketing and sales, targeting those who need your product but have never heard of you.
+As a SaaS, B2B, AI, blockchain, crypto, fintech, edtech, mobility tech or another startup that is part of the latest buzz, you can get customers through transactional marketing and sales, targeting those who need your product but have never heard of you.

 Or you can position yourself and your startup as a thought leader who understands the importance of what you’re doing, as a mission and a solution that your industry needs, and must know about.

-We’re not trying to sell banking solutions to the world’s most respected bankers.
-We’re just getting on-stage with them, and letting them know that we understand the challenges they face.
+We’re not simply trying to sell banking or insurance solutions to the world’s largest banks and insurers.
+We’re getting on-stage with them, and letting them know that we understand the challenges they face.